-- For the primary side of the test facility, the 6 eq. model is applied with the exception of the pressurizer and the break, where the 5 eq. model is chosen.
-The secondary side is completely simulated with the 5 eq. model. - The T-junction model is applied to the entrance section of the break pipe.
-The critical discharge mass flow is calculated with the CDR1D model. - The T-junction model is also applied at both ends of the pressurizer surge line to simulate the vapor pull-through when the mixture level reaches the surge line nozzle, as well as the vapor flow and liquid entrainment in case of a pressurizer in-surge. - The multi-component model is used for the simulation of the nitrogen cushion in the accumulator. - The condensation rates are calculated with the ATHLET direct condensation model. - Evaporation and condensation at heating and cooling surfaces are considered.
+- For the primary side of the test facility, the 6-eq. model is applied with the exception of the pressurizer and the break, where the 5-eq. model is chosen.
+The secondary side is completely simulated with the 5-eq. model. - The T-junction model is applied to the entrance section of the break pipe.
+The critical discharge mass flow is calculated with the CDR1D model. - The T-junction model is also applied at both ends of the pressurizer surge line to simulate the vapor pull-through when the mixture level reaches the surge line nozzle, as well as the vapor flow and liquid entrainment in case of a pressurizer in-surge. - The multi-component model is used for the simulation of the nitrogen cushion in the accumulator. - The condensation rates are calculated with the ATHLET direct condensation model. - Evaporation and condensation at heating and cooling surfaces are considered. - The Martinelli-Nelson friction model is used with all roughness $4 \cdot 10^{-5}$ m.

-The figures Fig. 5.4 to Fig. 5.26 compare ATHLET 3.3 results with the corresponding experimentally measured parameters for a variety of physical quantities, proving the quality of the ATHLET simulation Additionally, result achieved with ATHLET 3.2.1 are shown to evaluate also the progress of model development.
+Fig. 5.5 to Fig. 5.43 compare ATHLET results with the corresponding experimentally measured parameters for a variety of physical quantities, proving the quality of the ATHLET simulation.
+Additionally, results achieved with ATHLET 3.3.1, ATHLET 3.3.0, and ATHLET 3.2.1 are shown to also evaluate the progress of model development.
 The experimental result includes the designation of the measurement which is a combination of a two-letter prefix indicating the type of measurement and a number unique to each instrument location.
 Detailed information on the measurements and instrumentation system can be found in /JAE 89b/.

-The calculated primary side pressure (Fig. 5.4) agrees very well with the experiment with two exceptions.
-In the early phase of the depressurization (20 s to 60 s), the pressure drops too far for two reasons: The core is represented only by one inner and one outer channel.
-Since there is no hot channel simulation, the beginning of evaporation in the core is calculated late.
-The second reason is the over-prediction of the heat flow to the secondary side in that time period, which can be derived from the too fast increase of the pressure on the secondary sides of the steam generators (Fig. 5.5 and Fig. 5.6) after the closure of the main steam valves.
-Also, during the late phase of the accumulator injection, the pressure drops too far caused by the overestimation of the steam condensation on the cold ECC water.
+The calculated pressure on the primary side (Fig. 5.5) agrees very well with the experiment with two exceptions.
+In the early phase of the depressurization (20 s to 60 s), the pressure drops too far.
+The reason could be the over-prediction of the heat flow to the secondary side in that time period, which can be derived from the too fast increase of the pressure on the secondary sides of the steam generators (Fig. 5.6 and Fig. 5.7) after the closure of the main steam valves.
+During the late phase of the accumulator injection, the pressure drops too far caused by the overestimation of the steam condensation on the cold ECC water.
 The pressures on the steam generators secondary side are governed by the three times opening of the steam generator relief valves, and after that by the heat flow to the primary side.

-The loop mass flows were measured only in the two loop seals (Fig. 5.7 and Fig. 5.8).
+The loop mass flows were measured in the two loop seals (Fig. 5.8 and Fig. 5.9).
 As already mentioned, the pump speed was temporarily increased immediately after break initiation to establish the scaled nominal loop mass flow.
 Due to the assumption of loss of offsite power the pumps were tripped and coasted down.
 The increase of the loop mass flows at about 150 s is caused by the clearance of the pump seals.
 After that, two phase flow occurs at the measurement position which could not been exactly measured by the venturi meters.